ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

 }
 ```

-So inted of setting the context User we user tis sing in methods.
-Of course we need to user the scheme name so there wount be any sing in at all.
+So instead of setting the context User we user its sing in methods.
+Of course, we need to user the scheme name so there wouldn’t be any sing in at all.
 Luckily [IdentityConstants](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/IdentityConstants.cs)
-privides us with the applicationscheme of its own setting at [IdentityServiceCollectionExtensions](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/IdentityServiceCollectionExtensions.cs)
+provides us with the applicationscheme of its own setting at [IdentityServiceCollectionExtensions](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Core/src/IdentityServiceCollectionExtensions.cs)

-So efectivelly all is set for you at AddIndentity() and its not configurable for you any more, even the rediret path to login!!!
+So effectively all is set for you at AddIndentity() and it’s not configurable for you any more, even the redirect path to login!!!

 ### UserManager